tanmaybaid/us-visa-appointment/readme.md

 **-t** Retry timeout in seconds.
 Keep this above 120 seconds to make sure you are not getting temporarily banned from receiving available dates

+**-o** Navigation timeout in seconds.
+Keep this above 4 seconds to make sure you are waiting for enough time for page to load/navigate.

 **-n** Pushover User Key from Pushover Notifications app.
 Do not provide this argument if you don't want to receive notifications.

+**-w** Webhook URL from Chime, Slack or other apps that support webhooks.
+Do not provide this argument if you don't want to receive webhook notifications.

 **-g** Use this argument without any value if your application consists more than one person

+**-v** Use this argument without any value to see puppeteer in action i.e. script execution on chrome window.

 ## Tips